andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 ## Notes on Forking the main PostgreSQL process

 * Postmaster is first process that boots.
-Additional background processes are started: BG writer, Autovacuum launcher, Check pointer etc. and others.
-[See full list here](https://medium.com/nerd-for-tech/what-is-forking-in-postgresql-58e23458f026) or run `ps -ef | grep postgres` on a machine running postgres to view each of the processes.
+Additional background processes are started: BG writer, Autovacuum launcher, Check pointer etc. [See full list here](https://medium.com/nerd-for-tech/what-is-forking-in-postgresql-58e23458f026) or run `ps -ef | grep postgres` on a machine running postgres to view each of the processes.
 * Resource consumption: [Memory used by connections](https://aws.amazon.com/blogs/database/resources-consumed-by-idle-postgresql-connections/)
   * PostgreSQL uses shared memory and process memory